keplergl/kepler.gl/bindings/kepler.gl-jupyter/README.md

 #### JupyterLab 1

 For JupyterLab1, you need to install `keplergl-jupyter` labextension from NPM registery.
-There is no need to install `KeplerGL` python package.
+There is no need to install `keplergl` python package.

 First, install `jupyterlab-manager` for JupyterLab1:
 ```shell
 jupyter labextension install @jupyter-widgets/jupyterlab-manager@1.1
 ```

-NOTE: only @jupyter-widgets/jupyterlab-manager@1.1 (version 1.1) works with JupyterLab1.

 Then, install `keplergl-jupyter` labextension from NPM registry:
 ```shell
 jupyter labextension install keplergl-jupyter
 ```

-**Prerequisites for JupyterLab:**
+##### Prerequisites:
   - Node >= 12
   - Python 3

 #### JupyterLab 2